This guide is for landlords thinking about a sale of their tenanted property.

 We summarised the two different processes below…

-Unless you have experience of dealing with the situation, we would advise seeking qualified suitable legal advice or use a growing number of specialist services.
+Unless you have experience dealing with the situation, we would advise seeking qualified suitable legal advice or use a growing number of specialist services.

 As the landlord, you have the legal right to take possession of the property.